SCRATCH NIGHT AT TNC

 Scratch Night is looking for a variety of the most daring artists to try out their coolest thoughts on stage and the audience will help in the development by way of TNC’s scratch ballot.
 Scratch Nights will take place throughout the year on a varied schedule.
 All theatrical forms are welcome.
 All stages of development are welcome.

-Scratch Night at TNC will continue on Monday, February 20th 7pm and Tuesday, February 21st 7pm
+Scratch Night at TNC will continue Monday, March 26h at 7pm

 $5 Suggested Donation